-When friends ask you to bring cookies or desserts to parties, the leftover ingredients linger.
-You’ll have chocolate chips, butter, white flour, etc., hanging around your house.
-You’ll also be licking the spoon and/or having a few cookies.
-If you buy something, you’re not going to touch it because it’s packaged or because you want it to look pretty.
+When friends ask you to bring cookies or dessert to a holiday party, think twice about baking.
+Those leftover ingredients will linger.
+You’ll have chocolate chips, butter, white flour, etc., hanging around the house.
+You’ll also be licking the spoon and, if you’re baking cookies, sampling a few!
+But if you buy cookies or dessert, you know you won’t touch them because they’re packaged or because you want them to look pretty.

 6. Switch up cookie swaps

 Cookies are a big part of the holidays, but they don’t have to be a big part of YOUR holiday.
 Decline all cookie swaps, and suggest a different swap instead.
 Focus on foods that will help you stay healthy — how about swapping favorite teas, beloved spices or whole-grain holiday muffins and breads?